 Marine Option Two-year Program students (Scholarship and College Program) will enlist in the U.S. Marine Corps Reserve upon satisfactory completion of NSI for a period of eight years on the day junior classes commence.

 All NROTC Marine Corps Option students will participate in the same summer training program with their Navy peers for 3rd Class and 2nd Class cruises.
-Naval Education and Training Program (NETC)must approve alternate summer training for Marine Option students, with selection for such training being done by Marine Corps Recruiting Command (MCRC).
-1st Class Marine Option students will attend the NROTC portion of Marine Corps Officer Candidates School (OCS), Quantico, Va.
+Naval Education and Training Program (NETC) must approve alternate summer training for Marine Option students, with selection for such training being done by Marine Corps Recruiting Command (MCRC).
+1st Class Marine Option students will attend the NROTC portion of Marine Corps Officer Candidates School (OCS), Quantico, VA.
 Attendance will normally be between the junior and senior years.
 The NROTC unit, utilizing NETC's appropriation data and funding, provides orders.

-This Official U.S. Government Internet site is provided as a public service by Army ROTC Eagle Battalion and the IT department at Embry-Riddle Aeronautical University.
+This Official U.S. Government Internet site is provided as a public service by Naval ROTC and the IT department at Embry-Riddle Aeronautical University.
 It is intended for use by the public for viewing and retrieving information only.
 Unauthorized attempts to upload information or change information on this service are strictly prohibited and are punishable under the rules of this university, the Computer Fraud and Abuse Act of 1986, and other state and federal laws.
 Unless otherwise indicated, all information is public information and is available to copy or distribute.
 Use of this system constitutes consent to security testing and monitoring.
-The views expressed in educational research, studies, analysis, or commentary are those of the author and do not reflect the official policy or position of the US Army, Department Of Defense, US Government, or this educational institution.
+The views expressed in educational research, studies, analysis, or commentary are those of the author and do not reflect the official policy or position of the US Navy Department Of Defense, US Government, or this educational institution.